The Mysterious Pearl

 Origin – Size – Luster – Surface Condition – Shape – Color

-A pearl’s origin and size will determine its value, while luster, surface condition, shape and color determine its quality.
+A pearl’s origin and size will determine its value, while luster, surface condition, shape, and color assess its quality.
 You can break pearls down into four categories by region:

 Pearls are like snowflakes…no two are alike.
 Before buying a pearl, come in and talk to Kailee and Rebecca.
 They’ll use their years of expertise to help you choose the highest quality pearl to make you stand out as only YOU can.